sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 * A prodigious duplication and dead-weight loss of labor as each lab, and sometimes each person within each lab, will reinvent basic code, tools, and practices from scratch.
 Literally it is the inefficiency of the [Harberger's triangle](https://en.wikipedia.org/wiki/Deadweight_loss#Harberger's_triangle) in the supply and demand system for scientific infrastructure caused by inadequate supply.
 Labs with enough resources are forced to pay from other parts of their grants to hire professional programmers and engineers to build the infrastructure for their lab (and usually their lab or institute only), but most just operate on a purely amateur basis.
 Many PhD students will spend the first several years of their degree re-solving already-solved problems, chasing the tails of the wrong half-readable engineering whitepapers, in their 6th year finally discovering the technique that they actually needed all along.
 That's not an educational or training model, it's the effect of displacing the undone labor of unbuilt infrastructure on vulnerable graduate workers almost always paid poverty wages.
 * At least the partial cause of the phenomenon where "every scientist needs to be a programmer now" as people who aren't particularly interested in being programmers --- which is *fine* and *normal* --- need to either suffer through code written by some other unlucky amateur or learn an entire additional discipline in order to do the work of the one they chose.
 Because there isn't more basic scientific programming infrastructure, everyone needs to be a programmer.
-* A great deal of pain and alienation for early-career researchers (ECRs) not previously trained in programming before being thrown in the deep end.
+* A great deal of pain and alienation for early- career researchers (ECRs) not previously trained in programming before being thrown in the deep end.
 Learning data hygeine practices like backup, annotation, etc. "the hard way" through some catastrophic loss is accepted myth in much of science.
 At some scale all the very real and widespread pain, and guilt, and shame felt by people who had little choice but to reinvent their own data management system must be recognized as an infrastructural, rather than a personal problem.
 * The high cost of "openness" and the dearth of data transparency.
 It is still rare for systems neuroscience papers to publish the full, raw data along with all the analysis code, often because (in addition to the extraordinarily meagre incentives to do so) the data *and* analysis code are both completely homebrew and often omitted just due to the labor of cleaning it or the embarassment of sharing it[^4].
 The "Open science" movement, roughly construed, has made a holy mess of the social climate around openness, publicly shaming "closed scientists" on leaderboards and only occasionally recalling the relative luxury of labor or expertise to become "open."
 "Openness" is not a uniform or universal goal for all science, but for those for whom it makes sense, we need to provide the appropriate tooling before insisting on a change in scientific norms.
 We can't expect data transparency from researchers while it is still so *hard.*